Psychoneuroimmunology: The immune-brain loop

 Molecules called pro-inflammatory cytokines, which include interleukin-1 (IL-1), Interleukin-2 (IL-2), interleukin-6 (IL-6), Interleukin-12 (IL-12), Interferon-gamma (IFN-Gamma) and tumor necrosis factor alpha (TNF-alpha) can affect brain growth as well as neuronal function.
 Circulating immune cells such as macrophages, as well as glial cells (microglia and astrocytes) secrete these molecules.
 Cytokine regulation of hypothalamic function is an active area of research for the treatment of anxiety-related disorders.

+HPA axis activity and cytokines are intrinsically intertwined: inflammatory cytokines stimulate adrenocorticotropic hormone (ACTH) and cortisol secretion, while, in turn, glucocorticoids suppress the synthesis of pro-inflammatory cytokines.
 Cytokines mediate and control immune and inflammatory responses.
 Complex interactions exist between cytokines, inflammation and the adaptive responses in maintaining homeostasis.
 Like the stress response, the inflammatory reaction is crucial for survival.
 Systemic inflammatory reaction results in stimulation of four major programs: